 Cultural Attire Options for Women

 Muslim wedding receptions often celebrate vibrant cultural traditions through clothing.
-Depending on the family’s background, women might consider these beautiful options:
+Depending on the family’s background, women might consider these beautiful wedding guest attire options:

 For South Asian weddings, a modest salwar kameez (tunic with loose pants) or a saree draped conservatively works well.
 A lehenga-choli, which consists of a long skirt with a matching top, is also a popular choice.
 When attending Middle Eastern celebrations, an embellished abaya (long robe-like dress) or a modest evening gown with a matching wrap makes an excellent choice.
 West African Muslim celebrations frequently feature colorful traditional outfits made from local fabrics like brocade or wax prints.

-Traditional garments are often adorned with unique designs and intricate decorations that reflect local customs and traditions.
+Traditional garments are often adorned with unique designs and intricate decorations reflecting local customs and traditions.

 Accessories for Women